Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 The second sublattice is denoted $\cC$ and is the set of pseudometrics $m \in \cM$ on the state space $E$ such that the topology generated by $m$ on $E$ is a subtopology of the original topology $\cO$, \emph{i.e.}\ $m$ is a continuous function $E \times E \to [0,1]$.

 We have the following inclusion: $\cC \subset \cP \subset \cM$.

 \begin{remark} One has to be careful here.
 The topology $\cO$ on $E$ is generated by the 1-bounded metric $\Delta$, and hence $\Delta$ is in $\cC$.
 However, we can define many pseudometrics that are not related to $\cO$.
 As an example, the discrete pseudometric\footnote{The discrete pseudometric is defined as $m(x, y) = 1$ if $x \neq y$ and $m(x,x) = 0$} on the real line is not related to the usual topology on $\mathbb{R}$.

-We will elaborate on this in Remark \ref{rem:subtlety} once we have the context for our work in order to illustrate how subtle these lattices are and why they are crucial for our work. \end{remark}
+We will elaborate on this in Remark \ref{rem:subtlety} once we have the context for our work. \end{remark}